DANA Indonesia saves 47% with Notion – a success story

 Results you can expect

-Lower costs: Fewer licences and admin overhead.
+Lower costs: Reduced licences and administrative overhead.

 Happier teams: Fewer context switches; clear ownership.

-Faster delivery: Automated nudges keep work flowing.
+Faster delivery: Automated reminders keep work flowing.

 Implementation tips from the field

-Keep templates light; refine after two cycles.
+Keep templates straightforward; refine after two cycles.

 Next Steps